 Be mindful of the dreaded single supplement, which will also drive solo guests away from your hospitality.
 Since solo travel in the hospitality business is becoming a bigger deal, the market is going to respond quite fast.
 Your competitors are likely to lower their room fee for singletons immediately once they catch on that you won’t.
 After all, solo travellers are going to boost revenue at the most important time of the year: the off-season.

-Focus on the off-season and identify the solo traveler market more!
+Focus on the off-season and identify the solo traveller market more!

 Single travellers rooms and singles events might do best during May and June, or even October and November.
-Hotel News Resource, did say that most travelers are looking at the winter holidays, so use your own business’s past performance to determine your off-season.
-You should look for ways to attract travelers who are looking at booking at odd times of the year, as well as exploring new geographical locations.
+Hotel News Resource did say that most travellers are looking at the winter holidays, so use your own business’s past performance to determine your off-season.
+You should look for ways to attract travellers who are looking at booking at odd times of the year, as well as exploring new geographical locations.
 If your business is in a place with unusual seasonal events, for example, harvest festivals, you should take advantage of those.
-Your solo travelers will feel even more special for figuring out about a secret local tradition that those mainstream travelers did not know about.
+Your solo travellers will feel even more special for figuring out about a secret local tradition that those mainstream travellers did not know about.

 If you would like more tips on how you can increase your direct bookings, then please reach out.
 I have a free 5 step blueprint on how you can cut down on commission costs and increase your heads on beds.
 Go to boostly.co.uk/5steps

 This is a guest blog post by Mark Simpson.
 It has been a pleasure.